Disneyland vs. Walt Disney World - Which To Visit

 How long do you have?

 If you can only manage two full days, go to Disneyland.
-Three full days is a perfect length for a first visit to Disneyland and the bare minimum for a first visit to Walt Disney World, so I’d probably favor Disneyland for that length.
+Three full days is a perfect length for a first visit to Disneyland and the bare minimum for a first visit to Walt Disney World, so I’d probably favor Disneyland for that length, but it’s close—travel times on arrival and departure days, or an interest in the “bubble” could easily tip the scales toward Florida.

 At four days, you’d comfortably experience all of Disneyland Resort, while you’d still leave some of Walt Disney World untouched.
-This is the only length that I’d call undecided, though I’d probably lean toward Walt Disney World.
+I’d lean toward Walt Disney World—four-day vacations don’t come around too often, and since Disneyland can be seen in a long weekend, the four-day trip is better for Walt Disney World.

 disneyland vs disney world epcot.jpeg